How to Block AI Crawlers (GPTBot, ClaudeBot, and Others)

 Before you block everything, consider whether a blanket block is the right strategy for your site.
 There are legitimate reasons to allow some AI crawler access:

-- AI search visibility: Tools like Perplexity, ChatGPT with browsing, and Google's AI Overviews cite sources.
+Tools like Perplexity, ChatGPT with browsing, and Google's AI Overviews cite sources.
 If your content is blocked, you will not appear in AI-generated answers — and your competitors will.
-For some businesses, AI visibility is becoming as important as traditional SEO.

-- Selective blocking: You might want to block training bots (GPTBot, ClaudeBot) while allowing retrieval bots (ChatGPT-User, PerplexityBot) that cite your content with a link back.
-This gives you exposure without contributing to model training.
+Block training bots (GPTBot, ClaudeBot) while allowing retrieval bots (ChatGPT-User, PerplexityBot) that cite your content with a link back.
+Exposure without contributing to model training.

-- The visibility tradeoff: Every blocked bot is potential traffic you will never see.
-As AI-powered search grows, being absent from AI results could mean declining organic reach — similar to how ignoring mobile SEO a decade ago cost sites significant traffic.
+Every blocked bot is potential traffic you will never see.
+As AI-powered search grows, being absent from AI results could mean declining organic reach — similar to how ignoring mobile SEO cost sites significant traffic a decade ago.

 The smartest approach to AI crawlers is not to block blindly — it is to understand what is happening first.
 Before you add a single rule to your robots.txt, find out which bots are actually visiting your site, how much bandwidth they consume, and which pages they target most.